stalwartlabs/website/docs/telemetry/overview.md

 # Overview

 Telemetry is the automated process of collecting, transmitting, and analyzing data from a system to monitor its performance, diagnose issues, and optimize operations.
-In the context of the Stalwart Mail Server, telemetry is crucial for gaining insights into system behavior, tracking performance metrics, and ensuring the reliability and security of the mail service.
+In the context of Stalwart Mail Server, telemetry is crucial for gaining insights into system behavior, tracking performance metrics, and ensuring the reliability and security of the mail service.

 Stalwart offers several mechanisms to facilitate the collection of logs, traces, and metrics, enabling administrators and developers to comprehensively monitor and analyze the system's performance.
 The available telemetry mechanisms include: